chavolla/capstone/DataScienceCapstone.md

  <div class="bg-success roundC" style="margin-left:25px;font-size:18px;top:px;line-height: 90%;width:99%;z-index:100;">

-- the application can be accesed in the following link: <a href="https://chavolla.shinyapps.io/TextWizardCourseraCapstone/">https://chavolla.shinyapps.io/TextWizardCourseraCapstone/ </a>
+- the application can be accessed in the following link: <a href="https://chavolla.shinyapps.io/TextWizardCourseraCapstone/">https://chavolla.shinyapps.io/TextWizardCourseraCapstone/ </a>

 - The user can enter information by typing words.
 Additionally the user can also paste some text  in the editor area.